Advancing Complex Video Object Segmentation via Progressive Concept Construction: Abstract

 \section{Abstract}

-Video Object Segmentation (VOS) is a core task in computer vision, requiring models to track and segment target objects across video frames.
-Despite notable advances with recent efforts, current techniques still lag behind human capabilities in handling drastic visual variations, occlusions, and complex scene changes.
-This limitation arises from their reliance on appearance matching, neglecting the human-like conceptual understanding of objects that enables robust identification across temporal dynamics.
-Motivated by this gap, we propose Segment Concept (SeC), a concept-driven segmentation framework that shifts from conventional feature matching to the progressive construction and utilization of high-level, object-centric representations.
+We propose Segment Concept (SeC), a concept-driven video object segmentation (VOS) framework that shifts from conventional feature matching to the progressive construction and utilization of high-level, object-centric representations.
 SeC employs Large Vision-Language Models (LVLMs) to integrate visual cues across diverse frames, constructing robust conceptual priors.
-During inference, SeC forms a comprehensive semantic representation of the target based on processed frames, realizing robust segmentation of follow-up frames.
-Furthermore, SeC adaptively balances LVLM-based semantic reasoning with enhanced feature matching, dynamically adjusting computational efforts based on scene complexity.
+To balance semantic reasoning with computational overhead, SeC forwards the LVLMs only when a new scene appears, injecting concept-level features at those points.
 To rigorously assess VOS methods in scenarios demanding high-level conceptual reasoning and robust semantic understanding, we introduce the Semantic Complex Scenarios Video Object Segmentation benchmark (SeCVOS).
 SeCVOS comprises 160 manually annotated multi-scenario videos designed to challenge models with substantial appearance variations and dynamic scene transformations.
 Empirical evaluations demonstrate that SeC substantially outperforms state-of-the-art approaches, including SAM 2 and its advanced variants, on both SeCVOS and standard VOS benchmarks.
-In particular, SeC achieves an 11.8-point improvement over SAM 2.1 on SeCVOS, establishing a new state-of-the-art in concept-aware video object segmentation.
-The code and dataset are released at \url{https://github.com/OpenIXCLab/SeC}.
+In particular, SeC achieves an 11.8-point improvement over SAM 2.1 on SeCVOS, establishing a new state-of-the-art in concept-aware VOS.
+The code, checkpoint and benchmark are open-sourced \href{https://github.com/OpenIXCLab/SeC}{here}.